 This is the font and style all covers will have.
 I like to keep it consistent, especially seeing as while I separate my current books into three different universes (Something More, Souls of London, Arctic), they are all the same universe.
 Glenn from More Than Life chats with Matt from Lost Souls online, and I have a holiday novella planned for a couple of the Something More series to go to Svalbard and meet some of the Arctic guys.

-Anyway, I also decided to make the Scarred Souls covers black, white, and grey, with the layer on top red.
-It fits well with the character of Josh, who has borderline personality disorder and thinks in very much black and white.
-He also self-harms, so therefore red, since it’s the colour of blood.
-I’ve never been able to get the colours on these covers right before – and I am quite happy with the black and white of them now, with that small splash of red.
+Anyway, I also decided to make the Scarred Souls more colourful.
+Or, well, just make the font colourful.
+Red fits well with the character of Josh, who has borderline personality disorder and also self-harms, so therefore red, since it’s the colour of blood.
+I’ve never been able to get the colours on these covers right before – and I am quite happy with them now, with that small splash of red.

-And here are the covers for my newest series: Arctic Dreams.
+And here are the covers for my newest book: Arctic Dreams.
 It features Frey (Varg’s twin brother who’s trans) and Armas (big, bearded guy full of PTSD).
-Book 1 is releasing 4th of March, and the second book is posted on my Patreon as I write it.

 I think these new covers look a lot more professional.
 I’ve always liked by cover models, but my fonts and style haven’t been up to par.
 I think these are professional-looking now.
 Here’s hoping it’ll be the last time I do changes to covers, but honestly, I can’t promise that!